angular/angular/aio/content/guide/transition-and-triggers.md

 In this example, we have a trigger called `shrinkOut`, used when an HTML element leaves the page.
 The animation takes whatever height the element has before it leaves, and animates from that height to zero.

-<code-example path="animations/src/app/hero-list-auto.component.ts" header="src/app/hero-list-auto.component.ts" region="auto-calc" language="typescript" linenums="false"></code-example>
+<code-example path="animations/src/app/hero-list-auto.component.ts" header="src/app/hero-list-auto.component.ts" region="auto-calc" language="typescript"></code-example>

 ### Keyframes summary